-1. One Senator from each electing unit.
-The term of office of all senate members shall be for one year.

-2. One non-voting administrative liaison appointed by the Provost from the Deans' Council.

-1. Convened by the Chair not fewer than four (4) times each academic semester and otherwise as needed.

-2. Upon the request of Faculty Senate, University Administration and/or the Office of General Counsel, develops recommendations for modifications to the Faculty Handbook.

-3. Conducts faculty referendum on proposed revisions to the Faculty Handbook as required by the provisions of Sections 1.1.1.4, 1.2.6, 1.2.7.1 and 2.19.

-4. Reviews the Faculty Handbook each fall semester to ensure that approved revisions have been incorporated into the Faculty Handbook per the provisions of Sections 1.1.1.4, 1.1.2.8, 1.2.5, 1.2.6, 1.2.7.1 and 2.19.
+- 1. One Senator from each electing unit.
+The term of office of all senate members shall be for one year. - 2.
+One non-voting administrative liaison appointed by the Provost from the Deans' Council. - c.
+Duties/Procedures: - 1.
+Convened by the Chair not fewer than four (4) times each academic semester and otherwise as needed. - 2.
+Upon the request of Faculty Senate, University Administration and/or the Office of General Counsel, develops recommendations for modifications to the Faculty Handbook. - 3.
+Conducts faculty referendum on proposed revisions to the Faculty Handbook as required by the provisions of Sections 1.1.1.4, 1.2.6, 1.2.7.1 and 2.19. - 4.
+Reviews the Faculty Handbook each fall semester to ensure that approved revisions have been incorporated into the Faculty Handbook per the provisions of Sections 1.1.1.4, 1.1.2.8, 1.2.5, 1.2.6, 1.2.7.1 and 2.19.

-5. Reviews Chapter 2 of the Faculty Handbook on a regular basis to ensure accuracy and adequacy of its contents, and shares responsibility with Senate Executive Committee and the Committee on Shared Governance for ensuring accuracy and adequacy of the contents of Section 1.1 and 1.2 respectively.

-6. Develops and implements strategies for communicating Faculty Handbook policies and procedures to faculty and administration.
+- 5. Reviews Chapter 2 of the Faculty Handbook on a regular basis to ensure accuracy and adequacy of its contents, and shares responsibility with Senate Executive Committee and the Committee on Shared Governance for ensuring accuracy and adequacy of the contents of Section 1.1 and 1.2 respectively. - 6.
+Develops and implements strategies for communicating Faculty Handbook policies and procedures to faculty and administration. - 7.
+Performs other duties as assigned by the Executive Committee.